petarkabashki/pocket-commander/docs/pocketflow-guides.md

 ---
 layout: default
-title: "Agentic Coding"
+title: "Agentic Coding & Pocket Commander Agents"
 ---

 # Agentic Coding: Humans Design, Agents code!

 > If you are an AI agents involved in building LLM Systems, read this guide **VERY, VERY** carefully!
 This is the most important chapter in the entire document.
-Throughout development, you should always (1) start with a small and simple solution, (2) design at a high level (`docs/design.md`) before implementation, and (3) frequently ask humans for feedback and clarification.
+Throughout development, you should always (1) start with a small and simple solution, (2.
+Design at a high level (`docs/design.md`) before implementation, and (3) frequently ask humans for feedback and clarification.
 {: .warning }

 ## Agentic Coding Steps